ccmucdenver/ccm-docs/docs/alderaan.md

 ### Fall semester 2021
 * Finalize networking, access, and security
 * Open to early users
-* Install OSG - run OSG jobs and submit jobs to OSG
 * Set up governance and allocation processes
 ### Spring semester 2022
 * Scaling up availability and user base, installing custom software on request.
+* Added 2 GPUs
+* Running OSG jobs to satisfy the 20% core time funding requirement in progress
+* OnDemand web access to the cluster for Jupyterhub and remote desktop in progress

 ## User Training
 * ssh command line usage
 * software
-* web access to the cluster (when web access is available)

 ## How to Use